DanielAlvarez2/mern-olea/README.md

 OPTIMIZATIONS
 *******************************************

+change Uploading... button to render conditionally using a state variable
 check file size of olea slideshow pics
 style figcaption description for jamon limit uploads to only 1 file